ryanafolk/pno_calc/README.md

 This script is improved over previous implementations by:
 1. Improved spatial statistic efficiency.
 2. Using .tif rather than .asc for initial processing steps.
-3. Not depending on matching extent between the model and the  -- especially useful where common bins are needed for global extents.
+3. Not depending on matching extent between the model and the environmental data -- especially useful where common bins are needed for global extents.

 Run like so, after checking that paths are appropriate: